 📱 Use a Local eSIM.
 No SIM card swapping, no roaming fees — just instant mobile data when you land. 👉 Buy your Bulgaria eSIM in minutes

 🌍 Travel Insurance.
-Protect your trip with coverage that works in Spain and beyond. 👉 Get a quick insurance quote here
+Protect your trip with coverage that works in Bulgaria and beyond. 👉 Get a quick insurance quote here

 ☀️ Sofia in Summer (June–August)